 At its core PASTOR uses instruments developed by the National Institutes of Health (NIH), collectively known as the Patient Reported Outcomes Measurement Information System (PROMIS), to administer questions in a wide range of pain related areas.
 PROMIS instruments use a technology known as Computer Adaptive Testing (CAT) to administer questions in a way that allows for precision with the fewest possible number of questions.
 By utilizing CAT through PROMIS, PASTOR is able to obtain scores in pain related areas such as sleep disturbance or physical function in as few as 4-6 questions each without sacrificing the precision of a classic short form.

-The detailed 3-page report graphically demonstrates where and how a patient is experiencing their pain.
+The detailed report graphically demonstrates where and how a patient is experiencing their pain.
 In addition, the report contains information about three activities that the patient finds important and how pain is directly impacting their ability to perform these activities.
 Warnings are also included to notify the physician about key concerns such as alcohol or opioid misuse, thoughts of suicide, PTSD, depression, and anxiety.
 Answers for questions from the DVPRS referencing social function, physical function, and pain interference are charted on to graphs which show a patient's progress over time.
-In addition to score in these areas, the patient's response is also shown compared with an average score for the US population relative to age and gender.
+For providers: A general overview of the measures contained in PASTOR, as well as their clinical significance can be found here.

-Currently PASTOR is available at Walter Reed National Military Medical Center, Madigan Army Medical Center, and Naval Medical Center San Diego.
-In the next few months PASTOR will also be available at civilian sites including the University of Washington Medical Center in Seattle, WA.
+Currently PASTOR is available at various military treatment facilities (MTFs) including Walter Reed National Military Medical Center, Madigan Army Medical Center, and Naval Medical Center San Diego.
+For providers at MTFs, information on the PASTOR implementation on the Wounded Ill and Injured Registry (WIIR) can be found here.

 By taking the assessment below you acknowledge that this assessment is for demonstration purposes only and should not, under any circumstances, be used on real clinical encounters with patients.
 This demonstration DOES NOT meet HIPAA requirements.
-For more information on adapting PASTOR for use in a clinic or a research protocol please contact Joshua Suen.
+For technical questions on how to implement PASTOR, or more information on adapting PASTOR for use in a clinic or a research protocol please fill out our PASTOR Information Request form.